valzi/villagefolk/docs/PlayerRules.md

 > **Small items** (3 scrolls , 3 bottles, 5 torches, 100 coins, 20 arrows) are bundled into 1 Slot.
 > *Very small items** (a coin, a garrote) use no slots.

+### Conditions

+> **Fatigue, Soaked, and Cold** each use 2 slots.
+Check CON to avoid gaining fatigue.

+**Fatigue** is gained as a result of exhausting activity.
+Traveling more than 12 hours adds 1 fatigue per hour.

+A player character may check Constitution to resist gaining fatigue.

+**Soaked** is caused by clothing and backpack being wet.

+**Cold** is caused by exposure to very cold temperature.

 # Experience Points